 If you’re upsizing your home as a means of making some financial gains or ROI, be sure you’re buying a home that will do just that.
 This is where your real estate agent’s market experience is invaluable.
 If your reason for buying is for the gains, be mindful of where you buy and what you buy — and of course, make sure you love the property.

-Comparing April 2019 to April 2018, in Toronto’s east end (E01, E02, & E03) detached homes have increased 9% year-over-year — which is great growth!
-Comparatively, when you look at the west end (W01, W02 & C01) detached homes have dropped 16% y-o-y.
+Comparing January 2023 to January 2022, in Toronto’s east end (E01, E02, & E03) detached homes have fallen 18.6% year-over-year — which is great news if you’re looking to get into the market now!
+Similarly, when you look at the west end (W01, W02 & C01) detached homes have dropped 14% y-o-y.

-That’s good news for home buyers but it does suggest that the east end (in both the semi and the detached markets) has more room to grow and may be a more fruitful investment.
+That’s good news for home buyers but it does suggest that the east end (in both the semi and the detached markets) has more room to grow and may just be a more fruitful investment.

 With that being said, you may consider buying a semi-detached home that needs some upgrades.
 If you’re able to buy for less and add some value to it over time, your equity gains plus your renovations can help you add value when you decide it’s time to sell.

 Even within the detached and semi-detached markets, you’ll find a large price range.
 We’ve seen small “condo alternative” houses that have one or two bedrooms go for around:

 Here’s another example showcasing the potential of the ‘condo alternative’: looking at the sales history of one of my client’s property via bungol.ca, it was bought in 2016 for $755,000.
 In 2022, it sold for $1,352,000 – which translates to an average increase of 13% each year.